 The late 50’s was the start of his rise in fame and fortune.
 Mostly due to the success of his quintet (Sonny Rollins then John Coltrane, Red Garland, Paul Chambers, and Philly Joe Jones).
 Cannonball Adderley would be added to the group.
 Jimmy Cobb would replace Jones.
 Bill Evans would take a turn on the piano and was replaced eventually by Wynton Kelly, only to have Evans return.
 All this activity was headed in one direction, the creation of Kind of Blue, clearly Miles’ most famous and most successful recording.
 Even today, the nearly 6X Platinum album is among the best-selling jazz recordings each year.

 Miles was far from finished changing his tune!
-He had a second quintet that featured budding superstars Wayne Shorter, Herbie Hancock, Ron Carter, and Tony Williams.
+He had a second quintet that featured budding superstars Wayne Shorter, Herbie Hancock, Ron Carter and Tony Williams.
 Big names such as Chick Corea, Jack DeJohnette and Dave Holland came and went.
 With illness and financial troubles, Miles toured as the opening act for several rock bands.
 This turn brought him broader appeal much to the dismay of the

 jazz world.
-Though characterized as a “sell out,” with the success of Bitches Brew and his new audience in tow, Miles’ financial situation improved
+Though characterized as a “sell out,” with the success of Bitches Brew and his new audience in tow, Miles’ financial situation improved significantly.

 Success was not kind to Miles as he fell into a dark period from 1975 – 1980, both personally and professionally.
 Virtually no music was produced or performed.
 Ready to return, Miles turned to saxophonist Bill Evans and our very own Marcus Miller.
 Marcus would work with Miles